 Dynamic Virtual Path Creation Criteria:

-- Measurement interval (seconds): The amount of time over which the packet count and bandwidth are measured to determine if dynamic virtual path must be created between two sites – in this case, between a given Branch and the Control Node.
+- Measurement interval (seconds): The amount of time over which the packet count and bandwidth are measured to determine if the dynamic virtual path must be created between two sites – in this case, between a given Branch and the Control Node.

-- Throughput threshold (kbps): The threshold of total throughput between two sites, measured over the Measurement interval, at which Dynamic Virtual Path is triggered.
+- Throughput threshold (kbps): The threshold of total throughput between two sites, measured over the Measurement interval, at which the Dynamic Virtual Path is triggered.
 In this case the threshold applies to the Control Node.

-- Throughput threshold (pps) - The threshold of total throughput between two sites, measured over the Measurement interval, at which Dynamic Virtual Path is triggered.
+- Throughput threshold (pps) - The threshold of total throughput between two sites, measured over the Measurement interval, at which the Dynamic Virtual Path is triggered.

 Dynamic Virtual Path Removal Criteria:

 - Measurement interval (minutes): The amount of time over which the packet count and bandwidth are measured to determine if a Dynamic Virtual Path must be removed between two sites – in this case, between a given Branch and the Control Node.

-- Throughput threshold (kbps) - The threshold of total throughput between two sites, measured over the Measurement interval, at which Dynamic Virtual Path is removed.
+- Throughput threshold (kbps) - The threshold of total throughput between two sites, measured over the Measurement interval, at which the Dynamic Virtual Path is removed.

-- Throughput threshold (pps) - The threshold of total throughput between two sites, measured over the Measurement interval, at which Dynamic Virtual Path is removed.
+- Throughput threshold (pps) - The threshold of total throughput between two sites, measured over the Measurement interval, at which the Dynamic Virtual Path is removed.

 - Wait time to flush dead virtual paths (m): The time after which a DEAD Dynamic Virtual Path is removed.